Budget Dumpster presents The Fill Logo

 1. Clean the Area

 First, clean the surrounding damaged area with a sponge, soap and water.
-Give the area at least 2 hours to dry in the sun before moving on to the next step.
+Give the area at least two hours to dry in the sun before moving on to the next step.

 2. Prepare the Caulk Gun